 - Refer you to additional resources and help you connect with other potential advocates

-- Post alerts and email messages to our action network and share them with Best Friends members in your community
+- Create and share action alerts with Best Friends subscribers in your community

 - Further highlight the issue and build advocacy momentum using Best Friends’ extensive social media network